kjetilh33/f1/signalr-client/api-notes.md

 ```
 [{"name": "Streaming"}]
 ```
-where “Streaming” is the name of the hub we want to connect to.
+where `“Streaming”` is the name of the hub we want to connect to.
 Currently only the streaming hub is known.

-This’ll return a response with a bunch of data, like KeepAliveTimeout and LongPollDelay, but the only body value we’re interested in is the ConnectionToken.
+This returns a response with a bunch of data, like KeepAliveTimeout and LongPollDelay, but the only body value we’re interested in is the ConnectionToken.

 The headers contain a cookie we have to use to connect to the hub, so grab the Set-Cookie header value as well.